View David Sasser's Obituary on fayettevilleobserver.com and share memories

 He is survived by his loving wife of 60 years, Brenda Sasser; his two sons, David Alan Sasser of Smithfield and Gary Lee Sasser, Sr. and wife Jeannie of Rockfish; three grandchildren, Haven Arlee Crawford and Zaine Collins Crawford both of Wilmington and Gary Lee Sasser, Jr. of Rockfish and one sister, Betty Sasser Beasley of Rockfish.

-David was preceded in death by William "Willy" and Ruby Collins Sasser.
+David was preceded in death by William "Willie" and Ruby Collins Sasser.

 David was an active member of the Stoney Point Baptist Church for over 50 years.
-He enjoyed his family, had many friends and will be dearly missed.
+He retired from Overnite Transportation after 31 years.
+Curtis enjoyed his family, had many friends and will be dearly missed.

 A funeral service will be held at the New Life Baptist Church on Saturday, January 25, at 2 PM.
 The family will receive friends from 1 - 2 PM prior to the service.
 Burial will follow at Stoney Point Baptist Church Cemetery.